coderefinery/git-intro/_episodes/01-motivation.md

 - Implements branching:
   - you can work on several features and switch between them
   - different people can work on the same code without interfering
+  - you can experiment with an idea and discard it if it turns out to be a bad idea
 - Implements merging:
-  - tool merges development branches for you (conflicts may appear)
+  - merges development branches for you (conflicts may appear)

 ---